-Cristina A. Bejan has been a practicing theatre artist for over thirty years.
-A playwright, she has authored seventeen plays, many of which have been produced in the United States and internationally.
-She has directed, assistant directed, sound designed, dialect coached, marketed, produced and worked as dramaturg or actress on countless productions.
+Cristina A. Bejan has been a practicing theatre artist for over thirty years and is a proud member of the Dramatist Guild of America.
+A playwright, she has authored nineteen plays, many of which have been produced in the United States and internationally.
+She has directed, assistant directed, sound designed, dialect coached, marketed, produced and worked as dramaturg or actor on countless productions.
 She trained at Northwestern University, Interlochen Center for the Arts and Washington DC's Studio Theatre Conservatory.
 She has collaborated with the Source Theatre (DC, Mead Theater Lab Program), Mosaic Theater Company (DC), Woolly Mammoth Theatre Company (DC), Theatre J (DC), Washington DC Coalition for Theatre and Social Justice, Wilton's Music Hall (London), Teatrul Foarte Mic (Bucharest), Burning Coal Theatre (Raleigh, NC) and Fearless Theatre (Denver, CO), among others.
 Her work has been featured in the Capital Fringe Festival, DC Black Theatre Festival, Kennedy Center Page to Stage Festival, NC Women's Theatre Festival, and Jersey City New Play Festival.
-She has also served as a Henry Awards Judge with the Colorado Theatre Guild.
-Interested in artistic collaboration or reading/ producing one her scripts?
+She is certified in Augusto Boal's Theatre of the Oppressed and has also served as a Henry Awards Judge with the Colorado Theatre Guild.
+Interested in artistic collaboration or reading/producing one her scripts?
 Please contact Bejan.

 Cristina A. Bejan pictured directing "Finally Quiet In My Head" in the Russian Lounge at the Kennedy Center for the 2015 Page to Stage Festival.

 Scroll down to the end for theater reviews of Bejan's work.